-Table 9.1: Su mmary of Gyp osy, Traveller and Travelli ng Showpeople accomm. needs 2014-34
+Table 9.1: Su mmary of Gyp sy, Traveller and Travell ing Showpeople accomm. needs 2014-34

-Period Residential Travelling Showpeople Transit sites/emergency Bricks and mortar
+Period Residential pitches Travelling Showpeople plots Transit sites/emergency stopping places Bricks and mortar accommodation

-pitches plots stopping places accommodation

-Total 2014-19 82 6 4-5 21
+Total 2014-19 70 6 4-5 21

-Total 2019-24 22 2 0 26
+Total 2019-24 21 2 0 25

 Total 2024-29 22 3 0 27

-Total 2029-34 23 3 0 29
+Total 2029-34 22 3 0 29

-Total 2014-2034 149 14 4-5 103
+Total 2014-2034 135 14 4-5 102

-Source: Table 8.11 Devon Partnership GTAA 2014
+Source: Table 8.11 Devon Partnership GTAA 2015

-- 9.10 There is a need for permanent residential pitches equivalent to a 97% increase of the current supply (149 authorised pitches) over the next twenty years.
+- 9.10 There is a need for permanent residential pitches equivalent to a 89% increase of the current supply (152 authorised pitches) over the next twenty years.
 However, it is likely that this represents a minimum need over the 20 year period.
 The main drivers of need are from newly forming families on authorised sites, families living on unauthorised encampments, families living on unauthorised developments, overcrowding and psychological aversion of households living in bricks and mortar accommodation. - 9.11 Table 9.2 shows permanent pitch requirements for the whole of the study area for the period 2014/15 to 2034/35.
-Mid Devon has the largest requirement for new pitches.
+Teignbridge and Mid Devon have the largest requirement for new pitches.
 However, it should be noted that this does not mean that accommodation need should be met where it arises.
 Table 9.3 shows that there is a need for 14 Travelling Showpeople plots between 2014-2034.

 - 9.12 Table 9.4 shows housing requirements between 2014-2034.
 The low need for additional housing during the first five years is due to few households currently living on site wanting to live in bricks or mortar accommodation, whilst some Gypsies and Travellers currently living in bricks in mortar accommodation display psychological aversion (so would prefer to live on site).
 Future need is mainly due to population growth.
 However, it is likely that the housing needs of Gypsy and Traveller families will have been considered by existing evidence such as Housing Needs Assessments (HNAs) or Strategic Housing Market Assessments (SHMAs). - 9.13 New housing provision for Gypsies and Travellers may need to accommodate larger families.
 Similarly, there may be a requirement for space to accommodate trailers and caravans.
 Also, it is important to acknowledge the cultural sensitivities involved in allocating housing to Gypsy and Traveller families.
 For example, allocating housing without access to open space may negatively impact on re-housed families' satisfaction with accommodation. - 9.14 Also, as discussed in Chapter 2, Gypsies and Travellers living in bricks and mortar accommodation sometimes face discrimination and hostility from the settled community.
 It may be useful to consider the provision of alternative accommodation which directly meet the needs Gypsies and Travellers such as group housing schemes. - 9.15 Table 9.5 shows transit site/emergency stopping place requirements for the period 2014-2034.
-It suggests that throughout the study area there is a need for 4-5 new transit sites/emergency stopping places each consisting of between 4-5 pitches.
+It suggests that throughout the study area there is a need for 4-5 new transit sites/emergency stopping places each consisting of between 4-5 pitches. - 9.16 Please note that the licensing status of one site in East Devon is currently being reviewed.
+At the time of the surveys and completion of the GTAA Final Report the site was registered as a Gypsy and Traveller site.
+A change from a Gypsy and Traveller site to a general caravan site would impact on East Devon's base figures (a reduction from 36 to 24 pitches).
+This would subsequently impact on current and future accommodation needs figures from 37 to 30 additional pitches for the period 2014-2034.